Armond White: Views on film

 In 2013, Time Magazine wrote that White's reviews on Rotten Tomatoes agreed with the Tomatometer consensus just under 50% of the time.

-White has cited Intolerance as the greatest film ever made, and has referred to A.I.
-Artificial Intelligence as the best film of the 21st century.
-White has listed directors Steven Spielberg, Alain Resnais, Zack Snyder, Clint Eastwood, and S. Craig Zahler among his favorites.
+White has called Intolerance the greatest film ever made, and has called A.I.
+Artificial Intelligence the best film of the 21st century.
+He has listed directors Steven Spielberg, Alain Resnais, Zack Snyder, Clint Eastwood, and S. Craig Zahler among his favorites.

-A conservative, White often criticizes films with perceived left-wing messages, such as There Will Be Blood, Parasite, Don't Look Up, and Three Thousand Years of Longing.
-However, he has given high praise to the leftist director Jean-Luc Godard, writing that Godard's films "saw past political fashion".
-White is also critical of films which promote consumerism, arguing the Toy Story 3 does so, while citing Small Soldiers as the superior film featuring toys.
-Likewise, White has offered praise to conservative films, describing Mom and Dad, Richard Jewell, Once Upon a Time in Hollywood, France, and Cry Macho as examples.
-White has stated that when reviewing, he analyzes a film's political viewpoint, because "Ideology is everywhere...[films are] made by people with feelings and ideas and agendas...To me there’s no such thing as just entertainment."
+A conservative, White often criticizes films with perceived left-wing messages, such as There Will Be Blood, Parasite, Don't Look Up, and Three Thousand Years of Longing, but he has praised the leftist director Jean-Luc Godard, writing that Godard's films "saw past political fashion".
+White is also critical of films that promote consumerism, arguing that Toy Story 3 does so, while citing Small Soldiers as a superior film featuring toys.
+He has said that when reviewing, he analyzes a film's political viewpoint, because "Ideology is everywhere...[films are] made by people with feelings and ideas and agendas...To me there's no such thing as just entertainment."
+Films that White has praised include Mom and Dad, Richard Jewell, Once Upon a Time in Hollywood, France, and Cry Macho.

-White has provided extensive commentary on gay cinema, offering positive reviews to I Now Pronounce You Chuck & Larry, God's Own Country, and Summer of 85, while giving negative reviews to Brokeback Mountain and Bros.
+White has provided extensive commentary on gay cinema, favorably reviewing I Now Pronounce You Chuck & Larry, God's Own Country, and Summer of 85, while unfavorably reviewing Brokeback Mountain and Bros.

-White also frequently analyzes and discusses the role of race in cinema, having given negative reviews to Black films such as Precious, 12 Years a Slave, Get Out, Nope, Black Panther: Wakanda Forever, and Devotion.
-Comparatively, he has praised films such as Night of the Living Dead and Hi, Mom! for their depictions of racism, White has cited Cyborg in Zack Snyder's Justice League as a positive example of a black superhero, and Miles Morales in Spider-Man: Into the Spider-Verse as a poor one.
+White often analyzes and discusses race in cinema, having unfavorably reviewed Black films such as Precious, 12 Years a Slave, Get Out, Nope, Black Panther: Wakanda Forever, and Devotion.
+He has praised films such as Night of the Living Dead and Hi, Mom! for their depictions of racism, has cited Cyborg in Zack Snyder's Justice League as a positive example of a black superhero, and Miles Morales in Spider-Man: Into the Spider-Verse as a poor one.

-White is generally critical of superhero movies, giving negative reviews to The Dark Knight, Wonder Woman, Avengers: Endgame, and The Batman, while describing Marvel Cinematic Universe films as "formulaic".
-However, he has offered praise to Ghost Rider: Spirit of Vengeance, Watchmen, Man of Steel, Batman v Superman: Dawn of Justice, and Zack Snyder's Justice League; writing that Zack Snyder "rescued comic-book movies from nihilism and juvenilia, making modern myths worthy of adult spirituality and politics".
+White is generally critical of superhero movies, unfavorably reviewing The Dark Knight, Wonder Woman, Avengers: Endgame, and The Batman, while calling Marvel Cinematic Universe films "formulaic".
+He has praised Ghost Rider: Spirit of Vengeance, Watchmen, Man of Steel, Batman v Superman: Dawn of Justice, and Zack Snyder's Justice League; writing that Snyder "rescued comic-book movies from nihilism and juvenilia, making modern myths worthy of adult spirituality and politics".